Building a hot tub in the backyard with a theme in mind can be rewarding.

 5. Hot Tub Next To The Pool

-However, where you place the tub is of utmost importance because you don’t want the two water bodies to clash in the yard.
+However, where you place the tub is paramount because you don’t want the two water bodies to clash in the yard.
 So, plan similar designs for both so that the structures look harmonious next to each other.

 6. Hot Tub Gazebo

 One way to make a private deck area is by creating a roof for the hot tub.
-You may not even need an elevated deck because the area under the gazebo can act as the sitting area.
+You may not need an elevated deck because the area under the gazebo can be the sitting area.
 A wooden structure with a roof for shade and concealed portion for privacy can be the perfect calming corner of your backyard.

 Consider installing a tinted glass wall on the exterior side of the pavilion to prevent neighbours and passersby from viewing your cozy tub.